Hard Rock Sportsbook 101

 Players must be 21 years of age or older to wager anywhere in Nevada, including on Hard Rock entertainment esports.

-There are plenty of betting windows to play all the sports of the day, depending on what pro teams are in action in the NFL, NBA, MLB and NHL.
-But, typically, there’s only one or two betting windows taking wagers due to the light traffic on the Hard Rock sports lines.
+There are plenty of betting windows to play all the sports of the day, depending on what pro teams are in action in the NFL, NBA, MLB, and NHL.
+But, typically, there are only one or two betting windows taking wagers due to the light traffic on the Hard Rock sports lines.

 Of course, there are options to waiting in line to make a bet.
 It seems every sportsbook has an online app today, and Hard Rock is no different.
 Join Hard Rock online sports betting for free.
 Download the app, which uses the CG Technology platform, to your Android or iOS device and you are off to the races.
 CG Technology is the same online provider used at the Cosmopolitan and Tropicana.

 However, the Hard Rock sportsbook online is only available in the state of Nevada.
 A better option would be to join a top-ranked online site like Bovada that is available anywhere in the U.S.

 While the sports betting app is free, complimentary drink vouchers are a different story.
 The rules of the day are a $150 bet on the horses and a $300 wager on sports.
 That’s ridiculous.
 Free drinks are much easier to come by at other off-the-Strip venues, like Red Rock, Golden Nugget or South Point.

 The Hard Rock sportsbook is fairly inactive during the day, but that is sure to pick up on the weekends or as game time for a major championship approaches — like the Super Bowl or March Madness.

 Here are some of the sports available to bet on with posted Hard Rock Las Vegas sportsbook odds:

 - Pro and college football